 Wyoming is a tiny city located in the state of Iowa.
 With a population of 511 people and just one neighborhood, Wyoming is the 363rd largest community in Iowa.
 Much of the housing stock in Wyoming was built prior to World War II, making it one of the older and more historic cities in the country.

 Occupations and Workforce

-Unlike some cities, Wyoming isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wyoming are a mix of both white- and blue-collar jobs.
+Wyoming is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wyoming is a city of sales and office workers, service providers and transportation and shipping workers.
 There are especially a lot of people living in Wyoming who work in management occupations (13.22%), office and administrative support (12.81%) and sales jobs (11.98%).

 Setting & Lifestyle

 Because of many things, Wyoming is a great place for families with children to consider.
 First of all, many other families with children live here, making Wyoming a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Wyoming has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Wyoming’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small city, Wyoming doesn't have a public transportation system that people use for their commute.